Jyotish547/odin-recipes/README.md

 # odin-recipes
-This repository consists of all the projects that I developed while learning Front-End Development from The Odin Project
+This repository consists of all the reciped that I added while learning Front-End Development from The Odin Project